Gingerbread Kipferl

 It is also a good idea as a gift.

-They are super easy to prepare, without baking or cooking…
+They are super quick and easy to prepare, without baking or cooking…

-These Chocolate Brezerl are definitely one of our favourite biscuits this year.
+These Chocolate Pretzel are definitely one of our favourite biscuits this year.
 A crispy biscuit dipped in chocolate.
 Simple and so delicious!

 Read moreThese little chocolates bites are so incredibly delicious!
 They melt on your tongue, with the delicate taste of caramel and crunchy peanuts.
-What a dream!!
+What a dream, the Chocolate Peanut Fudge!

 Read moreIn Austria we call it translated Coconut Kiss, and it is actually available at many fairs in Austria.
 But even in the Advent season they wont be missing.
-They are fluffy and really delicious!
+Our Coconut Macaroons are fluffy and really delicious!

 Even Mr. Spicy likes them!! 😛